Preheat a large, deep skillet or shallow pot over medium high heat.

 Season both sides of the chicken with salt and pepper.

-Add 2 Tablespoons of oil.
+Add the oil.
 When the oil is hot, add the chicken.
 Cook until golden brown, approximately 5-7 minutes.
 If too hot, reduce the heat.

 Flip the chicken over and cook an additional 5 minutes until golden brown and also cooked all the way through.
 Add a little more oil if needed.
 If your chicken is browning too fast, reduce the heat to slow browning but continue cooking the chicken.
 The chicken is done when it is 165F in the thickest part.

-Add the mushrooms and cook until they soften and begin to release moisture, approximately 3 minutes.
+Add the mushrooms and onion and cook until the onion is translucent, approximately 3 minutes.
 Add the garlic, stir, and cook for 30 seconds until fragrant.

-Season the sauce as desired with additional salt, pepper, or lemon juice.
-Add the chicken back to the sauce and to heat through and coat with the sauce, if desired.
-Serve over pasta or with vegetables, rice, or potatoes.
-Garnish with fresh parsley if desired.
+Put the chicken back in the sauce to heat through and coat with the sauce, if desired.
+Serve over pasta or with vegetables.